From Rationalwiki

 Classical antiquity was a period of time from the beginning of ancient Greek civilization (8th century BCE) to approximately the fall of the Western Roman Empire (5th century CE), with some scholars considering it to overlap with early Middle Ages.
 It is also known as the Greco-Roman world, since the Greek and Roman civilizations were overlapping.
 Geographically, its maximum extent was the largest reach of the Roman Empire in 117 CE.

 Instruction in classical antiquity usually includes ancient Greek and Latin language lessons, and readings in history and philosophy (Socrates and Plato, especially).
 The instruction in language has long been in decline, when it was once common (in the Western world).
-Arguments about the impracticalness of such instruction was already taking place in the United States in 1828.[4]
+Arguments about the impracticalness of such instruction were already taking place in the United States in 1828.[4]
 Since the decline of Latin and Greek instruction, at least one far-right journalist, Joseph Sobran (1946–2010) who wrote for the National Review, associated such teaching with racist nostalgia.[5][6]

 There are certainly good reasons for studying classical antiquity (e.g., understanding history, government or philosophy), but readings of the past can either be a lens for understanding the present or a cudgel for controlling it.
 Why else would despots resort to book burnings?

 Distorting history for one's own political purposes is nothing new.
-The alt-right's appropriation is just the latest incarnation.
-Following European intellectuals in the 19th and earlier centuries.[7][8]
+The alt-right's appropriation is just the latest incarnation, following European intellectuals in the 19th and earlier centuries.[15][16]
 Nazi Germany, an antecedent for at least some of the alt-right, misrepresented antiquity in at least three ways:

 “”A narrative of a monoethnic and monochromatic Classical world is demonstrably false and, frankly, boring.